sourceduty/YouTube_Totals/README.md

 ## CONCEPT

-Retrive and analyze video and channel statistics from YouTube.
+Retrieve and analyze video and channel statistics from YouTube.

 ## REFERENCES